Goal-oriented learning of stochastic differential equations using error bounds on path-space observables: Numerical studies

+While \Cref{cond:driftdiff,cond:elliptic} can also hold for underdamped Langevin systems---see \Cref{remark_underdamped_Langevin_systems}---we focus on overdamped Langevin systems in this work, for two reasons.
+First, underdamped Langevin systems sometimes require a careful choice of numerical integration schemes.
+By choosing overdamped Langevin systems, we can use simple and commonly used schemes, and thereby focus our analysis of computational performance on the methodology that we propose in \Cref{sec:golearning}.
+Second, overdamped Langevin systems are used as models in more scientific fields than underdamped Langevin systems, and offer a sufficiently rich class of systems to study.

 \begin{remark} The surrogate model learning examples in \Cref{ex:gmm,ex:mb} only partially satisfy conditions specified in \Cref{sec:gradloss} for the gradient formula in \Cref{prop:gradgoloss}.
-The examples consider mean first transition time observables over a time interval $[0,T]$, such that the stopping time is finite and meets \Cref{cond:observable}.
-The partial derivatives $\partial_{\theta_i} (-\nabla_x V_\theta) \in \mathcal{B}$ are not globally bounded, violating \Cref{cond:differentiable}; in practice, however, numerical analysis is conducted on a compact subset of the state space where the partial derivatives are bounded.
-The Gaussian mixture potential of \Cref{ex:gmm} and neural network potential of \Cref{ex:mb} may not have the appropriate Lebesgue-integrable dominating functions, failing to meet \Cref{cond:domfcn}.
-It should be noted that \Cref{cond:differentiable,cond:observable,cond:domfcn} are sufficient but not necessary conditions for \Cref{prop:gradgoloss}, and the numerical results show that the gradient formulas are nevertheless useful approximations of the loss gradient which permit goal-oriented learning. \end{remark}
+The examples consider mean first transition time observables over a time interval $[0,T]$, so that the stopping time is bounded and meets \Cref{cond:observable}.
+The partial derivatives $\partial_{\theta_i} (-\nabla_x V_\theta)$ are not globally bounded, as assumed in \Cref{cond:differentiable}; in practice, however, the confining nature of the potential ensures that the simulated paths remain within a subset of the state space where the partial derivatives are bounded.
+The Gaussian mixture potential of \Cref{ex:gmm} and neural network potential of \Cref{ex:mb} may not have the appropriate Lebesgue-integrable dominating functions required in \Cref{cond:domfcn}.
+It should be noted that \Cref{cond:differentiable,cond:observable,cond:domfcn} are sufficient but not necessary conditions for \Cref{prop:gradgoloss}, and the numerical results show that the gradient formulas are effective in minimizing the goal-oriented loss over gradient descent under the partial conditions. \end{remark}